blvrd/has_tags/README.md

 end
 ```

-<code>tag_list should be a string with tags separated by commas, or colons to make a context tag.</code>
+<code>tag_list</code> should be a string with tags separated by commas, or colons to make a context tag.

 ### Examples